IamSoo/iamsoo-interview-a/README.md

 ## Coding Assignment A

 This repo is for the the back-end coding assignment of **.
-Its a spring boot APP with developed with Java8.
+Its a spring boot APP developed with Java8.
 The app exposes two endpoints and one endpoint takes 3 input parameters and calculate the total score based on some static data.